What Roles Are Available for Engineers Progressing into Management?

 Alongside this, engineering incomes are also on the rise according to publisher The Engineer, with the average salary for engineers in the UK increasing by 10% in the last twelve months as the impact of Brexit becomes clearer and projects resume from lifting COVID-19 restrictions.
 This trend is set to continue as business confidence grows, and national governments look to jump-start economic recovery by investing in infrastructure and green technologies.

 In this blog, we assess four key specialisations for engineers progressing into the management sphere in these sectors and the typical salaries of some of these management level roles.

 Transitioning from engineer to engineering leader

-Are you an engineer progressing to a management role or looking to take the step into engineering management, it’s important to be aware of the future career prospects applicable across all areas of engineering in order to succeed.
+Are you an engineer progressing to a management role or looking to take the next step in doing so?
+If so, it’s important to be aware of the future career prospects applicable across all areas of engineering in order to succeed.

 Once progressing from an engineer to engineering management in roles such as a Senior Engineer, opportunities are then opened for development right through the heights of Engineering Director.